department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/engineering/MAP/Clipboard_vagov_sdd.md

 | :--------------------------- | :------------------------------------------------------ | :------------------ |
 | Appointment Pre-Visit Agenda | Questions/Answers pertaining to an upcoming appointment | smart-pgd-fhir      |

 All data elements persisted in smart-pgd-fhir will have the [Clipboard Provenance/Source mapping]().
-Additional information on how the data elements are persisted in smart-pgd-fhir can be found in the official Clipboard FHIR mappings at [url text](url).
+Additional information on how the data elements are persisted in smart-pgd-fhir can be found in the official Clipboard FHIR mappings at [url text](url).  note: links will be updated when FHIR Mapping is approved.

 # Logical Design Perspective